Rings of almost everywhere defined functions: Preliminaries

 \begin{definition} Let $\R$ be a commutative ring endowed with a translation-invariant partial order $\le$ on the underlying additive group.
 An element $s\in 1+\R^+ \coloneqq \set{1+t}{t\in \R^+}$ is called \emph{localizable} if the following holds: Whenever an element $r\in \R$ fulfils $rs \in \R^+,$ then $r\in \R^+.$ We write $\Loc(\R)$ for the set of all localizable elements in $1+\R^+$ and we say that $\R$ itself is \emph{localizable} if for all $r\in \R$ there exists $s\in \Loc(\R)$ such that $-s \le r \le s.$ Moreover, we say that $\R$ is \emph{strongly localizable} if $r^2 \in \R^+$ for all $r\in \R$ and $\Loc(\R) = 1+\R^+.$ \end{definition} Clearly $1 \in \Loc(\R)$ and $\Loc(\R)$ is closed under multiplication.
 We also make the following observation: If $\R$ is localizable, then $\Loc(\R) \subseteq \R^+.$ Indeed, if $\R$ is localizable, then there exists at least one element $s\in \Loc(\R)$ that fulfils $-s \le 0 \le s,$ in particular $s\in \R^+,$ therefore $1\in \R^+$ by localizability of $s,$ and consequently $\Loc(\R) \subseteq 1+\R^+ \subseteq \R^+.$

 Localizability of elements of rings with a partial order has been introduced in \cite{schmuedgen.schoetz:positivstellensaetzForSemirings} but has implicitly been present in real algebraic geometry for a long time, e.g.~in the denominator of the strict Positivstellensatz.
+In Section~\ref{sec:characters} we will see that the localization $\ring{R}_\loc$ of a partially ordered commutative ring $\ring{R}$ over $\Loc(\R)$ can again be turned into a partially ordered commutative ring, and if $\ring{R}$ is localizable, then $\ring{R}_\loc$ has many uniformly bounded elements.
 Localizability is also the key to multiplicativity of extremal positive functionals, see \cite[Thm.~4.20]{schoetz:gelfandNaimarkTheorems}, and to automatic associativity and commutativity of the multiplication of partially ordered (extended) rings, see \cite{schoetz:arxivAssociativityAndCommutativityOfPartiallyOrderedRings}.
 As strong localizability requires squares to be positive, it indeed implies localizability as the name suggests: